HeringtonPress/HeringtonPress.github.io/systems/olc/olc.md

 | Shield  | 1d6 |  10  |
 | Tower   | 2d6 |  20  |

-A buckler is as a small item.
+A buckler is a small item.